NASA-PDS/template-repo-python/README.md

     tox --devenv <name you'd like for env> -e dev

-Dependencies for development are specified as the `dev` `extras_requier` in `setup.cfg`; they are installed into the virtual environment as follows:
+Dependencies for development are specified as the `dev` `extras_require` in `setup.cfg`; they are installed into the virtual environment as follows:

-    pip install --editable .[dev]
+    pip install --editable '.[dev]'

 All the source code is in a sub-directory under `src`.